stennety/mywebsite/_posts/2015-03-20-object-oriented-design-principles.md

 * Classes should be open for extension but closed for modification.
 * Depend on abstractions.
 Do not depend on concrete classes.
 * "Only talk to your friends."
-* "Don’t call us, we’ll call you."
+* "Don't call us, we'll call you."
 * A class should only have one reason to change.